JunTakemura/anti_tamper/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-I made this for making Dradis project files forensic-proof, but it works with any file.
+I originally made this for making Dradis project files forensic-proof, but it works with any file.
 It hashes the file, appends the timestamp, and store them in an immutable directory.

-However, this is not a strictly forensic-grade procedure and **should not be used for device forensics**.
-Even for Dradis files, desirably you should use WORM devices instead of `chattr +i`.
+However, this doesn't follow a strict forensic-grade procedure and **should never be used for device forensics**.
+Even for Dradis files, you should use WORM devices instead of `chattr +i` if possible.

 <!--
 [![Product Name Screen Shot][product-screenshot]](https://example.com)